snphillips/twohue-leaderboard-server/README.md

 Now create the table:

-`CREATE TABLE IF NOT EXISTS leaderboard ( id SERIAL PRIMARY KEY,
+`CREATE TABLE IF NOT EXISTS twohueleaderboard ( id SERIAL PRIMARY KEY,
 	player VARCHAR (12) NOT NULL,
 	score SMALLINT NOT NULL